 The agent for this offering, JPMSI, is an affiliate of ours.
 See "Supplemental Plan of Distribution (Conflicts of Interest)" on the last page of this pricing supplement.

-The notes are not bank deposits and are not insured by the Federal Deposit Insurance Corporation or any other governmental agency, nor are they obligations of, or guaranteed by, a bank.
-The notes are not guaranteed under the Federal Deposit Insurance Corporation's Temporary Liquidity Guarantee Program.
+The notes are not bank deposits and are not insured or guaranteed by the Federal Deposit Insurance Corporation or any other governmental agency, nor are they obligations of, or guaranteed by, a bank.

 J.P.Morgan